Brief: This tutorial shows you how to install Arch Linux in easy-to-follow steps.

 Step 5: Connect to WiFi

-You can connect to WiFi interactively using this helpful utility called wifi-menu.
-Just enter this command and follow the steps:
+You can connect to WiFi interactively using this helpful utility called iwctl.
+Just enter this command and follow the on-screen instructions:

-You should be able to see the active connections and connect to them using the password.
-Once you are connected, check if you could use internet by using the ping command:
+Now, we’re connected to the network, but to make sure, you can check if you could use the internet by using the ping command:

 If you get bytes in reply, you are connected.
 Use Ctrl+C to stop the ping reply.